josh-mchugh/ng-resume-documentation/content/docs/_index.md

 ---
 title: 'Overview'
-date: 2024-03-13T15:22:41+05:00
+date: 2024-03-13T22:41:00+05:00
 weight: 1
 ---

 ## ng-resume docs

-Whisper is a minimal documentation theme for Hugo.
-The design and functionality is intentionally minimal.
-We’re aiming for a similar feel to a Github readme.
+ng-resume is a simple to use web application to easily build a nicely styled resume.